 The Word of Wisdom says that I am to take a balanced view of God’s Word equipping people that come to me or connect with me with the tools and weaponry they need to be effective and victorious.

 To Muncie at large it must be clarified that we can let God be God.
-If Yahweh decided that he has found hunger here or there, He most likely will not ask you or me if he can fill those hearts that are seeking Him.
+If Yahweh decided that he has found hunger here or there, He will not ask you or me if he can fill those hearts that are seeking Him.
 I don’t feel that he will make them fill out an application where all their beliefs are exactly the same as the church down the road.
 Further, I don’t think he is going to wait till each disciples knows everything or agrees on every point.

 This does not mean that each local assembly can’t strive to teach those that have committed to it the Scripture and its doctrine to the best of their ability.
 Each local assembly should continually seek God’s best with pastoral leadership.